Varunteja2017/CBIT-Career-Bridge/README.md

 Features

-Student Registration & Login with OTP verification via SMTP.

-Company Dashboard to manage job postings and student communications.
+admin Dashboard to manage job postings and student communications.

 Admin Panel to control user access and oversee the platform.